-Ceramics FA218 AZ05159 Credit: 0.5 Prerequisite: 10^{th,} 11^{th,} or 12th grade
+Ceramics FA218 AZ05159 Credit: 0.5 Prerequisite: 10th, 11th, or 12th grade

 Ceramics/Pottery courses cover the same topics as Creative Art-Comprehensive courses but focus on creating threedimensional works out of clay and ceramic material.
 Particular attention is paid to the characteristics of the raw materials, their transformation under heat, and the various methods used to create and finish objects.
-Duration: 1 Semester artistic expression.
+Duration: 1 Semester

+courses focus on development of photographic compositions through manipulation of the fundamental processes of artistic expression.
 Students may learn to make meaningful visual statements with an emphasis on personal creative expression to communicate ideas, feelings, or values.
 Photography courses may also include the history of photography, historic movements, image manipulation, critical analysis, and some creative special effects.
 Students critique their photographic images, the works of other students, and those by professional photographers to reflect on and refine work.
 Duration: 1 Semester Course Type: Fine Arts or Elective